daniela-v/CWSchedulingApp/server/routes/README.md

     result: ...result
     error: ...error
   }
-  If doSomething() failes, then result will be undefined, else error will be undefined */ })
+  If doSomething() fails the result will be undefined, else error will be undefined */ })
 ```